nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `clear` followed by `confirm`

-### Creating a Company: `create`
+### Creating a Person: `create`

-Creates a new company to store POC (Point-Of-Contact) and transactions
+Creates a new person (point-of-contact) for a specific company.

-Format: `create coy/COMPANY_NAME`
+Format: `create n/NAME coy/COMPANY_NAME hp/NUMBER e/EMAIL`

-* Creates an empty company with no POC and transactions.
-* Use `add` command to add POC to the company.<br>`add coy/MCDONALDS n/justin hp98492121 e/test@gmail.com loc/West Coast
-  Park` adds the POC justin to the company.

 Examples:
-* `create coy/MCDONALDS` creates a company called MCDONALDS.
+* `create n/James coy/MCDONALDS hp/82692192 e/JamesSho@example.com` adds James as a point-of-contact for MCDONALDS.

 ### Deleting a company : `delete`

-Deletes the specified company from the address book.
+Deletes the specified company from JeeqTracker.

 Format: `delete INDEX`